Ahmed Abdallah: Second presidency (1978-1989)

-Assassination
+Death

-On 26 November 1989, he was shot dead in his Moroni office under highly disputed circumstances.
+On 26 November 1989, Ahmed Abdallah, 70, was shot dead in his Moroni office under highly disputed circumstances.
 It is generally believed that Denard had Abdallah assassinated for trying to dismiss him as commander of the Presidential Guard.

+Trial

 At his trial in 1999 for Abdallah's murder in Paris, Denard claimed that Abdallah was assassinated by Abdallah Jaffar during a coup led by Ali Soilih's half-brother, Said Mohamed Djohar.
 Denard was acquitted for a lack of evidence as the judge ruled that the prosecution made only a circumstantial case that Denard was behind Abdallah's murder.
 Djohar took control of the country the next day.
 Denard tried to prevent Djohar from assuming the presidency, but this time, France, which found Denard an embarrassment, sent in military forces to gently usher Denard and his mercenaries out of the Comoros.